jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

 27144/27144 [==============================] - 148s - loss: 0.0832 - val_loss: 0.0574
 ```

 There's a lot going on in this output, and I'd like to remark on a few things.
 At the start of the output, we have Keras's summary of the model we're training, which includes numbers of parameters to fit.
-Note that we're keeping the layers from the Inception network that Google trained completely fixed, so we're only worried about training our three layers at the end of the network. [^bottleneck]
+Remember that we're keeping the layers from the Inception network that Google trained completely fixed, so we're only worried about training our three layers at the end of the network. [^bottleneck]

-In the second section, we have the training progress, which Keras prints as it is going along.
-I've split the training data I collected into a training set (80%) and a validation set (20%). [^wing-cameras-keras] At each Epoch, Keras reports the error in the network's predictions on the training set (the `loss`) and the validation set (the `val_loss`).
+In the second section, we have the training progress, which Keras prints as it goes.
+I've split the training data I collected into a training set (80%) and a validation set (20%). [^wing-cameras-keras] At each Epoch, Keras reports the mean absolute error in the network's predictions on the training set (the `loss`) and the validation set (the `val_loss`).

 For each of our three layers, training starts with randomly initialized weights.
 As you might expect, the initial loss with random weights is pretty terrible, starting at around 79 [^units].
-However, Keras uses that error to refine the weights for the next epoch, feeds the training set through again, and sure enough the loss drops with each successive epoch.
+However, Keras uses that loss to refine the weights for the next epoch, feeds the training set through again, and sure enough the loss drops with each successive epoch.
 After 17 epochs, the loss is orders of magnitude lower, at 0.08.
 Training stops when the validation set loss, `val_loss` starts to increase --- to run more epochs would likely lead to overfitting.

 # Run the Model with Lowest Validation Loss!